Zeta functions in higher Teichmuller theory: Introduction

 \section{Introduction}

 Zeta functions and $L$-functions play a central role in number theory, geometry and dynamical systems.
 An important example is the Selberg zeta function associated to a compact hyperbolic surface.
 A hyperbolic metric on a compact surface is determined by a representation of its fundamental group into the rank-$1$ Lie group $\mathrm{PSL}(2,\mathbb R)$.
 In this article, we address the natural question of how to extend the above approach to zeta functions $Z(s,\rho)$ naturally associated to appropriate representations $\rho$ into higher rank Lie groups, which are the basis of the relatively new area of higher Teichm\"uller theory.
+Here, when defining the zeta function, we replace the length of closed geodesics with the logarithm of the spectral radius of the image of (conjugacy classes of) group elements under the representation.
 A suitable class of representations to study are those known as projective Anosov (see section 2).

 A simplified form of one of our main results is the following.